richgel999/ufo_data/bin/anon_pdf.md

 **(PUBLIC DOMAIN)** - 9 March 1992 — Maj.
 Ed Dames also claims aerospace company Alien Technology Transfer asked government contractor Psi-Tech to “do some anti-gravity work.”
 Some of the vehicles in their possession, he claims, have “very nice technologies” that the people building the B-2 bombers (Northrop Grumman) “would like to have.”
 Dames claims Psi-Tech “transfer\[s\] the technology.”
 Dames claims remote viewers were also used to attempt to view the development of the UAP technology by the occupants.

 Dames also claims Psi-Tech personnel had an in-house project for ten years on a UAP “site,” suggesting this data was gathered by remote viewers in DIA/USAF/CIA projects before the company was founded.
-It is possible this site was Iron Mountain in New Mexico, which Jacques Vallee claims he was taken to by Dames, Ron Blackburn and others in 1990 and Maj.
+It is possible this site was Iron Mountain in New Mexico, which Jacques Vallée claims he was taken to by Dames, Ron Blackburn and others in 1990 and Maj.
 Gen. Albert Stubblebine referred to during the ATP Group meetings.
 Other members of Psi-Tech include David Morehouse, Col. John Alexander, Lyn Buchanan, Paul H. Smith, Mel Riley, Joni Dourif, Dane Spotts, Courtney Brown and Aaron Donahue.

 *   [https://web.archive.org/web/20010123091700/http://www.psitech.net/transcripts/treativ.htm](https://web.archive.org/web/20010123091700/http://www.psitech.net/transcripts/treativ.htm)
 *   [https://files.afu.se/Downloads/Documents/0%20-%20UFO%20Researchers/Grant%20Cameron/Advanced%20Theoretical%20Physics%20WG/Oke%20Shannon/pdf/ATPWG%20-%20notes%20by%20Oke%20Shannon%20-%20SSN%20redacted.pdf](https://files.afu.se/Downloads/Documents/0%20-%20UFO%20Researchers/Grant%20Cameron/Advanced%20Theoretical%20Physics%20WG/Oke%20Shannon/pdf/ATPWG%20-%20notes%20by%20Oke%20Shannon%20-%20SSN%20redacted.pdf)